happyHooman/Semaphore/README.md

  - [ ] add seconds to green and red to see how much time is left
  - [ ] viewport to make it visible on mobile phones
  - [ ] user defined time for red and green lights
- - [ ] find all requirements for a semaphore
+ - [x] behaves like a real traffic light